gp-grid-logo

 </script>

-Without the formatter, a user filtering on "$82,000" would match nothing because the filter sees the raw 82000.
+Without the formatter, a user typing "$82,000" into a free-text condition would match nothing because the comparison would run against the raw 82000.

 Common use cases